Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Multi-Objective Fairness

 for all $s$ and $k$. \end{theorem}

-In particular, if we calibrate the individual models conditional on the scores, then the composite score will satisfy predictive rate parity regardless of the weights chosen.
-In many internet industry applications, the weights are chosen through online experimentation (for instance, see \cite{Agarwal:oms}), and this allows for guarantees of predictive rate parity regardless of the weights ultimately chosen.
+In particular, if we calibrate the individual models conditional on (all of) the scores, then the composite score will satisfy predictive parity regardless of the weights chosen.
+In many internet industry applications, the weights are chosen through online experimentation (for instance, see \cite{Agarwal:oms}), and this allows for guarantees of predictive parity regardless of the weights ultimately chosen.
+Even if calibration of the composite outcome is not of interest to the practitioner, the proposed transformations to the individual model scores improves accuracy in the mean squared error sense, i.e.

-Even if calibration of the composite outcome is not of interest to the practitioner, the proposed transformations to the individual model scores improve accuracy, i.e.
+\begin{remark} Mitigation requires estimating conditional expectations.
+While the Nadaraya-Watson have obvious extensions to the multivariate context, they suffer from the ``curse of dimensionality.''
+The rate of convergence of these estimators becomes $\sqrt{M\cdot h^K}$ in cases where $d=K$.
+While this may not be a serious concern in large data applications, especially when $K$ is of modest size, it can be challenging in other settings.
+In small data settings and when each of the outcome labels are binary, Platt's scaling can be modified for this task by fitting a logistic regression of each of the outcome variables on the full set of model scores. \end{remark}